 To learn more, view the Sling TV website.

-Comments Off on Nielsen Offers A Fresh Perspective on Three Unique Consumer Groups
+Technology / Comments Off on Nielsen Offers A Fresh Perspective on Three Unique Consumer Groups

 At Neilsen’s Annual Consumer 360 Conference, an assembly of marketing professionals from industry authors to CEOs gathered to discuss this year’s trends, analyze real time data, and introduce Neilsen’s newest technology solutions.
 A standout in the 3 day conference held in FL was a session titled “Marketing that Matters,” in which Neilsen explained how Media Moms are the newest tech adapters, Lower Income Targets are increasing, and why we shouldn’t let the Baby Boomers out of our sight just yet.